-The following guide describes the process of using a third-party-signed certificate for the purpose of encrypting web browser traffic.
-It is important to note that a third-party certificate does not replace the ACT-signed certificate entirely, because the ACT-signed certificate is still required for signing all application-specific messages.
-Also, this wiki does not attempt to cover any vendor-specific processes or output files, because those can vary over time and across industry.
+A third-party certificate does not replace the network CA-signed certificate; the network CA-signed certificate is still required for signing all application-specific messages.
+This wiki does not attempt to cover any vendor-specific processes or output files, because those can vary over time and across industry.
 It is up to each remote site that chooses this option to work with its vendor on any necessary technical details.

-This guide also assumes the possibility that a site may initially opt for ACT-signed certificate, but later switch over to a third-party certificate.
-For all examples used in our illustration below, this guide uses a fictitious remote site called shrine.example.edu.
+This guide also assumes the possibility that a site may initially opt for network CA-signed certificate, but later switch over to a third-party certificate.
+For all examples used in our illustration below this guide uses a fictitious remote site called shrine.example.edu.